 What is the Real Cost of Hiring a Software Developer?

 But it’s not as simple as that, when you look at the internal costs they quickly add up.
-This post looks the hiring flow and tries to put some costs against the different steps to try and get a breakdown of the costs in hiring just one software engineer.
-You’ll be shocked at number 6.
+This post attempts to put an average price against the different stages to try and get a breakdown of the costs in hiring just one software engineer

 Are you looking to hire?
 Direct communication with thousands of amazingly talented software engineers TRY FOR FREE